ACTEBA/SampleSitecoreComponent/README.md

 * Sitecore MVC Component Example
 * Filtering based on Category and Publish Date
-* Using a Mockup Helix Approach
+* Using a mockup Helix approach

 # Notes

-This code is theoretical as it was not tested in a working Sitecore environment and there are no properties set for any sitecore related queries.
+This code is theoretical as it was not tested in a working Sitecore environment and no configuration values are set.